 • combined

-Lazy creation of a file collection is useful when you need to evaluate the files that make up a collection at the time a build runs.
+Lazy creation of a file collection is useful when evaluating the files that make up a collection when a build runs.
 In the following example, we query the file system to find out what files exist in a particular directory and then make those into a file collection:

 build.gradle.kts